 Philadelphia Stewardship Program

-We've been providing collections care training and subsidized assessments to institutions in the Philadelphia area for over 15 years.
+We've been providing collections care training and subsidized assessments to institutions in the Philadelphia area for 20 years.
 The Philadelphia Stewardship Program is a comprehensive approach to preservation planning.
 We work with institutions over time to assess their preservation needs and develop long-range plans to address them.
 The program is funded by the William Penn Foundation.

 Track I of the program provides institutions with a free preservation needs assessment.
 A needs assessment is a general evaluation of an institution's preservation needs, and is the first step in developing a preservation plan for collections.

 Institutions in Track II work with CCAHA to develop a long-range (3-5 year) preservation plan, setting a course of action to meet preservation goals.